ImtiazVision/Java/Notes.md

 // Base class Batsman
 class Batsman {

-  // Common trait of all batsmans so implemented in the base class public void score() {
+  // Common trait of all batsman's so implemented in the base class public void score() {
     System.out.println(getClass().getSimpleName() + " is scoring runs!");
   }